City and Guilds Foundation: Charitable purpose

 The charitable aims of the City and Guilds of London Institute are:

 "Providing internationally recognised qualifications, awards, assessments and support for individuals and organisations in the United Kingdom and overseas across a wide range of occupations in industry, commerce, the public services and elsewhere."

 The charitable objects of the institute, as defined in its royal charter, are:

 "For the purposes of all such branches of science and the fine arts and for the advancement, dissemination, propagation, promotion, culture, and application of all such branches of science and the fine arts as a benefit or are of use to or may benefit or be of use to productive and technical industries especially and to commerce and industry generally or any branch thereof."

-Qualifications

-City & Guilds is an awarding body offering many accredited qualifications mapped onto the Regulated Qualifications Framework (RQF), Credit and Qualifications Framework for Wales (CQFW), and Scottish Credit and Qualifications Framework (SCQF).
-As of November 2016, City & Guilds offers 2312 different regulated qualifications, more than any other awarding body.
-These cover entry level to level 7 on the RQF, with most qualifications falling in the entry-level to level 3 range.